MRayane/Data-Cleaning-Analysis-SQL-Tableau/README.md

 These screenshots highlight the interactivity of the dashboard, showing how tooltips, filters, and clicks on chart elements update the entire visualization dynamically.

-## Data Cleaning Process
-SQL was used extensively to clean the dataset before it was visualized in Tableau.
-Some of the key steps include:

-1. **Removed Special Characters**:
-   - Removed `$` sign and `-` from columns where they were present to clean monetary values.

-2. **Changed Data Types**:
-   - Adjusted the data types of relevant columns to accurately represent the underlying data (e.g., converting string fields to numeric).

-3. **Removed Thousand Separators**:
-   - Commas used as thousand separators in numerical fields were removed for easier analysis.

-4. **Handled Missing or Inconsistent Data**:
-   - Dealt with missing values and standardized inconsistent entries.

 ## Installation and Requirements
 To replicate the SQL cleaning process and Tableau dashboard, you'll need the following tools:
 - SQL Server Management Studio (SSMS) or another SQL environment.
 - Tableau Public or Tableau Desktop for visualization.

-### SQL Process
-The SQL scripts used to clean the dataset are provided in the repository under the `SQL` folder.
-These scripts include:
-- Cleaning monetary values
-- Removing unwanted characters
-- Changing data types
-- Standardizing the dataset for analysis

-### Tableau Dashboard
-The Tableau workbook `.twbx` can be found in the `Tableau` folder.
-You can open this file using Tableau Desktop to view and interact with the visualizations.

-Alternatively, you can view the embedded Tableau dashboard via the provided [index.html](https://mrayane.github.io/Data-Cleaning-Analysis-SQL-Tableau/) page.

 ## Key Insights
 Some of the key analyses and insights visualized in the Tableau dashboard include: